tych0/xcffib/README.md

 * XGE support? (xpyb doesn't implement this either)
 * xprint and xkb support.
 These will require some non-trivial work in xcb-types, since it won't parse them correctly.
-* Run each test in its own X server to avoid test cross pollution.